 The Milk of Life and blasts the nascent Flowers!

-Back to your morbid, mouldering Cairns, and let
+Back to your morbid, mouldering Cairns ,

 Me do my worrying in Office Hours!